Skip to content

 State is stored in per-account S3 buckets with encryption and locking:

-Environment Bucket Key
+Environment Region Bucket Key

-prod cookiehub-terraform-state-prod-759286286879 prod/eu-central-1/terraform.tfstate
+prod eu-central-1 cookiehub-terraform-state-prod-759286286879 prod/eu-central-1/terraform.tfstate

-stage cookiehub-terraform-state-stage-258618559895 stage/eu-central-1/terraform.tfstate
+stage eu-central-1 cookiehub-terraform-state-stage-258618559895 stage/eu-central-1/terraform.tfstate

 Both use use_lockfile = true and encrypt = true (AES256).